xrcyz/xrcyz.github.io/_posts/2022-01-10-Toy-LSTM-Illustration.md

 let memory  = [1,0,0,0,0,0]; //current node in the graph: [0,1,2,3,4,5]
 ```

-For the sake of clarity, I show the `erase`, `write`, `filter` operations consecutively on each node.
+For the sake of clarity, I show the `erase`, `write`, `filter` operations consecutively for each node.

 ```js
 //test for node 5: triggers on BP and X but not BX